 - Mix 1 Tbsp. chopped parsley with the pomegranate arils and pecans in a small bowl.

 - Smear half of the cranberry sauce on a serving plate.

 - Place goat cheese log on serving plate on top of cranberry sauce.

 - Pat pomegranate/pecan/parsley mixture onto cheese letting any extra fall around the log onto the plate.

 - Spoon remaining cranberry sauce over the top of the log.

-- Sprinkle with remaining 1 Tbsp. chopped parsley, drizzle with honey, and dust with fresh cracked pepper.
+- Sprinkle with remaining 1 Tbsp. chopped parsley, drizzle with honey, and then top lightly with fresh cracked pepper.

-- Serve immediately with crackers, toasted bread, and/or veggies.
+- Serve immediately with crackers, toasted bread, and/or sliced veggies.